gulshalla/shalla-text-editor/README.md

 truvers
 ```

 For every search, the limit of the number of words it returns is set to 50.
-The result of all the words is combined in a list and the Levenshtein distance with the original word is calculated for every word in the list.
+All the returned word lists are combined in a list and the Levenshtein distance with the original word is calculated for every word.
 You can read more about Levenshtein distances [here](https://en.wikipedia.org/wiki/Levenshtein_distance).
 The 5 words with the least distance are returned.